mynl/aggregate/doc/2_user_guides/2_x_cat.rst

       \end{array}
     \end{matrix}

 The next dataframe adds expected losses and compares them to the ILW pricing.
 The expected loss is given by the occurrence survival function --- it is simply the probability of attaching the layer.
-The ``EL`` columns show Jewell's expected losses across the four views discussed above.
+The ``EL`` columns show Jewson's expected losses across the four views discussed above.
 The impact on EL is only caused by greater event frequency.
 Its effect increases with attachment.

 .. ipython:: python
     :okwarning: